danchepkwony/HackTheCulture/README.md

 ##Description
 ---

 This is the prototype for Communicaid, a solution for Hack The Culture.
+It contains the navigation and user interface for the app and foundational functionality for the web app.

 ##Prerequisites
 ---